wswebcreation/wdio-native-app-compare/README.md

 > Visual regression testing for Native iOS and Android apps with WebdriverIO

+> **THIS MODULE IS STILL BEING DEVELOPED AND RELEASED AS AN ALPHA, PLEASE FILE AN ISSUE IF YOU FOUND ONE**

 # What can it do
 This plugin for WebdriverIO will add 4 methods that can be used to save and or check element/screen-shots of a native iOS or Android app, see [Methods](./README.md#methods) for all the methods and details.
 When the compare methods are used a baseline image (each device + OS, and even OS version, needs to have it's own baseline image) will be compare to a actual screenshot.
 The outpu will be a mismatch percentage.
 This mismatch percentage can be used in expectations.